 What if I arrive without my course certificate or waiver?

-You will not be permitted to take the test if you arrive without your course certificate or waiver, login ID and password, or federal or state ID.
+You will not be permitted to take the test if you arrive without your course certificate or waiver, login ID and password, or state or federal government-issued photo ID.
 You will be required to pay again and schedule a new appointment.

 Can I pay with cash or check?

 No, only credit or debit cards are accepted.

 What if I need to reschedule my appointment?

 If you need to reschedule your appointment, you will need to do so immediately by logging in at https://secure.vitapowered.com/idoi/login.screen You will not be permitted to reschedule your appointment via the scheduling website within 24 hours of your appointment.
 If you are within 24 hours of your scheduled appointment and are unable to attend, you must email IDOI_Support@panpowered.com or call PAN at 877-449-8378; however, you will have to pay the full exam amount again in order to reschedule within 24 hours of your initial appointment.

 Can I schedule my assessment prior to paying?

 No, you must pay before you can schedule your appointment.

 If you forget your password, click on the "Forget your Password?" link on the login screen.
 You will need to enter your login ID, select your secret word hint, and enter your secret word.
 If your secret word hint and secret word match the information you entered during registration, a new password will be emailed to you.